GLOBAL ENERGY MANAGEMENT & SALES

 This encyclopedia is an ongoing project, constantly being updated with new and accurate information about the energy sector.

 It is a comprehensive resource for anyone interested in energy-related topics, from students to professionals.
 We strive to provide reliable and informative content for all our readers.
-Thank you for visiting and we hope you find this encyclopedia helpful in your endeavors.

 Asset management third-party refers to outsourcing of asset management services to a third-party provider.
 This provider is responsible for managing and optimizing customers' energy assets, such as power plants, renewable energy systems and storage systems, to help them maximize energy production, reducing costs and improving overall energy efficiency.